 Summer camp is over.

 Forty-three players left Vegas with a bracelet, Jeff Madsen and Bill Chen won two, yet, everyone else will have to wait until next year.
-Bracelet or not, the majority of us, who spend the summer at the WSOP, do not leave Vegas empty-handed.
+Bracelet or not, the majority of us, who spend the summer in the desert, do not leave Vegas empty-handed.
 We leave in the black with experience and friendships.
 I made friends with people from all over the World.
-I established some new goals, increased my knowledge of my endless faults at the table; and I had some wonderful experiences that most poker bloggers only dream about.
-Though, I still feel the pain of coming so close to winning a gold WSOP bracelet.
+I established some new goals, increased my knowledge of my endless faults at the table; and I had some wonderful experiences that most bloggers only dream about.
+Though, I still feel the pain of coming so close to winning a gold bracelet.
 I nurse my wound by reminding myself that I did make a final table at the World Series of Poker which is an experience most poker players will never experience.

 I close my eyes and wonder when I will see these new friends again.
-I think about sitting on stage playing on a WSOP final table with Eric Buchman.
+I think about sitting on stage playing on a final table with Eric Buchman.
 Quick trips to In-N-Out Burger.
 Walking to the bar outside the Bellagio poker room, with a cup of gelato, where I visit the smokers Freddie Deeb, Amir Vahedi and John Duthie.
 I will miss Vanessa Rousso describing her favorite bubble tea.
 I will miss the accents of Vicky Coren, Sarah Bilney, Barney Boatman and the always-funny Neil Channing.
 I will miss David Levi, a former Israeli soccer pro, waving hello while he chats on his cell phone.
 I think most people will remember seeing Mel Judah at Starbucks explaining he orders cappuccino because the Starbucks water is not hot enough for a proper cup of tea.

 The plane is no longer tossing about like a rag doll; I decide we are now flying over Lake Mead.
 The physical presence of this adventure is about over.
 Time to Say Goodbye.
 My mind begins questioning reality.
 I wonder again, will I keep in touch with these people?
 Will they remain a part of my life or was this some short-lived summer fluke of a party?
 Was it real?
 Does anything real develop in Las Vegas?

-It was Bilney who encouraged me to write, get a website and introduced most of my 2006 WSOP memories.
+It was Bilney who encouraged me to write, get a website and introduced most of my 2006 memories.
 She listened attentively in the hallway after I was eliminated in level one by a guy wearing a pink polo shirt and large sunglasses.
 As we discussed Mr. Pink Shirt’s TT play against AA, QQ and JJ, she introduced me to her writer friend, Pauly.
 We had a brief chat about his girlfriend and summer writing.
 Pauly offered me elimination condolences and then scooted off to take photos in the Amazon room.